paarthenon/variant/docu/docs/book/creation.md

 The body of a variant—the shape of the data carried by some particular form—is defined by a function.
 More specifically, it is defined by that function's return value.
 In our snake example from earlier, we returned an object containing the properties `name` and `pattern`, which we sourced from our inputs.

 When a variant is defined, it wraps the body of the function it receives into a new function.
-That new variant creator has the same inputs, and *almost* the same output (it merges in the `type` property).The beautiful thing about using a function as the definition of a variant is that it is both the simplest option *and* the nuclear option.
+That new variant creator has the same inputs, and *almost* the same output (it merges in the `type` property).The beautiful thing about using a function as the definition of a variant is that it is both the simplest option and the nuclear option.
 Functions are capable of

  - zero, one, multiple, [optional/default](https://www.typescriptlang.org/docs/handbook/2/functions.html#optional-parameters), and [variadic](https://en.wikipedia.org/wiki/Variadic_function) parameters.
- - arbitrary processing logic.
+ - arbitrary processing logic like validation.
  - asynchronous calls.
- - side effects.
+ - side effects like logging.
  - referencing [closures](https://basarat.gitbook.io/typescript/recap/closure).

 Adding to that power, the objects they return may contain internal state, methods, and property accessors.
 In the few cases that isn't good enough variants can also be generated from full classes with `construct()`.

-Most of the time we will use helper functions like `payload()` or `fields()`, not because they increase our capabilities, but because they streamline how we think about and work with our domain.
+Most of the time we will use helper functions like `payload()` or `fields()`, not because they increase our capabilities, but because they streamline how we think about and manage our domain.

-### For no body
+### For empty bodies

 To express a case that has no data, use `nil`, or `{}`.
 Pick whichever speaks to you.
-In case it matters, `{}` may be interpreted as a block and depending on your syntax highlighting theme, that can change the color of the key.
-If this bothers you, use `nil`

 ```ts twoslash
 // @include: animal